 The third step towards the proof of Theorem~\ref{thm:BigCC} is to verify that the one-skeleton of $M(\mathcal{P},w)$ is $K_{3,2}$-free.

 \begin{prop} The one-skeleton of $M(\mathcal{P},w)$ does not contain a copy of the complete bipartite graph $K_{3,2}$. \end{prop}

 We begin by proving a preliminary lemma.
 But before even stating it, let us observe that the vertices of $M(\mathcal{P},w)$ are naturally labelled by pairs of $\mathcal{P}$-forests.
 Indeed, if $x \in M(\mathcal{P},w)$ is a vertex, then there exists a reduced diagram $(A,\beta,\sigma,B)$ such that $x=[A,\beta,\sigma,B]$.
 As a consequence of Corollary~\ref{cor:Classes}, the pair $(A,B)$ does not depend on the reduced diagram we chose.
 Therefore, the pair $(A,B)$ naturally labels the vertex $x$.
+Of course, distinct vertices may be labelled by the same pair.
 It follows from Lemma~\ref{lem:Adjacent} that, when passing from a vertex to one of its neighbours, one adds/removes all the children of a $\mathcal{P}$-leaf to/from the top forest $A$ (for convenience, we denote by $c(a)$ the collection of all the children of such a $\mathcal{P}$-leaf $a \in A$) or one adds/removes a $\mathcal{P}$-interior vertex to/from the bottom forest $B$.
 Such a labelling of the vertices of $M(\mathcal{P},w)$ will be quite useful in the next proofs.

 \begin{lemma} Let $(p,q,r,s)$ be a simple $4$-cycle in the one-skeleton of $M(\mathcal{P},w)$.
 If $h(p)<h(q)$ then $h(s)<h(r)$. \end{lemma}